GitHub is a software development service for hosting and version control.

 Name: Enter a meaningful name.

-Homepage URL: Enter https://app.torq.io/.
+Homepage URL: Enter

-Webhook URL: Paste the Torq endpoint you generated earlier.
+https://app.torq.io/.Webhook URL: Paste the Torq endpoint you generated earlier.

 Finalize: Click Create GitHub App.

-Step One: Generate a GitHub API Key
+Generate a GitHub API key

 Open Github: Navigate to Settings > Developer settings > GitHub Apps and select the app you created earlier.

-Create a Secret: Select the General tab and click Generate a new client secret in the Client secrets section.
+Create a secret: Select the General tab and click Generate a new client secret in the Client secrets section.

 Finalize: Copy the client secret to save it for later.

-Step Two: Create a GitHub Steps Integration in Torq
+Create a GitHub steps integration in Torq

-Navigate to the Integration: Go to Build > Integrations > Steps > GitHub and click Add Instance.
+Navigate to the integration: Go to Build > Integrations > Steps > GitHub and click Add Instance.

-Configure the Integration:
+Configure the integration:

 Give the integration a unique and meaningful name.